bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 program everything but the VM in terms of the virtual machine instructions that the VM will directly translate into machine code.
-Starting the (computer) system means to start the VM that has a _hard coded_ initialisation logic to get ready up to the point where it can provide processes and channels.
+Starting the (computer) system means to start the VM that has a _hard coded_ initialisation logic to get ready up to the point where it can provide scheduling for processes and channels.

-To _boot_ into the user configured system the VM would run a bootstrapping _script_ detected by conventions.
-Such a script is a sequence of messages that should be pushed to different channels identified by a key.
+To _boot_ into the user configured system the VM would run a bootstrapping _script_ detected by convention.
+Such a script is a sequence of messages (data) together with the channel it should be send to identified through a key.

 		@keyboard.config =>
 			(`layout `QWERTZ)